ned14/pcpp/README.rst

 in Python 3 or later only.
 Thanks to MathieuDuponchelle for the suggestion.
 - Fix bad regex for parsing floats, so now floats are correctly tokenised.
 Thanks to LynnKirby for reporting this.
+- BREAKING CHANGE: Passthrough for ``#include MACRO`` was not supported.
+This was not intentional, and to fix it required modifying the ``on_include_not_found()`` customisation point which is a source breaking change.
+Thanks to schra for reporting this.

 v1.21 (30th September 2019):
 ----------------------------